mimics leaves in the garden hedge rows

 Main Threats

-Habitat loss from forest clearance and urban development.
-Pesticide use in gardens which kills adults.
-Light pollution which disrupts mating calls and nocturnal behaviour.
+Habitat loss from forest clearance and urban development reduces available canopy.
+Pesticide use in gardens kills adults directly.
+Light pollution disrupts mating calls and interferes with nocturnal behaviour patterns essential for reproduction.

 Population

 The common garden katydid is a frequent visitor to New Zealand backyards, especially in warmer months.
-While technically crickets, they are far more elegant and specialised than the black field-dwellers most people are familiar with.
+While technically related to crickets, they are far more elegant and specialised than the black field-dwelling species most people recognise.

 Conservation Status